Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Compromised data on DSO or aggregator data historian}

 Historical data provide necessary information for flexibility planning, activation and verification.
 Typically, they are not checked for integrity, after being stored.
-However, integrity could be affected by human and transfer errors, compromised hardware, and attacks.
-Model development based on compromised data will weaken performance or might make the model useless \cite{luo2021deep}.
-Financial damage for market participants may result due to imprecise flexibility planning and verification.
-In severe cases, techniques for power system monitoring may fail, leaving critical grid conditions unresolved.
+However, integrity could be affected by human and transfer errors or attacks.
+Model development based on compromised data will weaken performance or might render models useless.
+Financial damage may result due to imprecise flexibility planning and verification.
+In severe cases, power system monitoring techniques may fail, leaving critical grid conditions unresolved.